Quench: The Cleaner, Greener, More Affordable Water Cooler for Phoenix

 The city of Phoenix provides its residents with water from three surface water sources, Theodore Roosevelt Lake, the Verde River, and the Colorado River.
 Residents continue to the salinity of their drinking water.
 The desert topography of Phoenix produces higher levels of sediment and minerals, like calcium, magnesium, arsenic, and chromium in drinking water.
 These elevated minerals levels can lead to corrosion of the copper piping, lead solder, or brass fixtures of a building’s pipes, leading to elevated copper and lead in the tap water.
 Many residents install reverse osmosis filtration systems to reduce total dissolved solids and mineral content in their water.

-Quench Water Coolers – A Better Drinking Water Solution in Phoenix
+Quench Water Coolers – A Better Drinking Water System for Phoenix

 I want to thank the team at Quench for the quick, professional installation of our new water system.
 You and your installation team made the process very simple and timely from start to finish.
 I highly recommend your product as an alternative to water bottles!
 Bay Area Regional Medical Center